Odor Control Projects

 Several products were added to the spray rig in an attempt to help reduce odors, but significant odors still emanated from the compost windrows.
 Numerous complaints were received by local regulatory agencies.

 As a result, BioWorld Optimizer Plus was metered into the sump wastewater used for irrigation.
-Also, BioWorld Odor Neutralizer was added to the spray rig.
+BON was added to the spray rig as well.
 The odors associated with the composting operation were completely eliminated in a few days.
-On-going treatment has continued to control odors.
+Ongoing treatment keeps the odors under control.

 Asphalt odors from roofing the building were causing the office staff to be less productive.
-Some people were complaining of headaches and stomach aches.
+Some people complained of headaches and stomach aches.